arteemg/AutoHypothesis/README.md

 ## quick start

-Point your coding agent at the repo and prompt:
+Point your agent at the repo and prompt:

 ```
 Read program.md and let's start a new experiment.